Adarsh-jaiss/xray-library/example/bigquery/integration.md

     ```go
     config := &config.Config{
         ProjectID:    "ProjectID",      // Replace with your BigQuery project ID
-        DatabaseName: "Database_Name",  // Replace with your BigQuery database name
+        Database: "Database_Name",  // Replace with your BigQuery database name
     }

     Ensure you replace `"ProjectID"`, , and `"Database_Name"` with your actual BigQuery project ID, and database name respectively.